Skip to main content

 Two cancel paths exist:

 • Authenticated cancelPOST /v1/sessions/:id/cancel with your API key.
 Idempotent.
-Use this when you decide server-side that you no longer want the verification to proceed.
+Use this when you decide server-side that you no longer want the Kayle check to proceed.

 • Public cancelPOST /v1/verify/session/:id/cancel with the one-shot cancel_token in the body.
 The verify app and native apps use this to abort from the user’s side.
 The token is consumed on first successful use; subsequent calls return 204 if the session is already terminal, otherwise CANCEL_TOKEN_USED.